bounhasibrahim/Kunuz/README.md

 style='font-family:"Times New Roman",serif'>This resource is a bilingual Information Retrieval (IR) collection built according to <a href="https://trec.nist.gov/"><span style='font-size:9.0pt;line-height:115%'>TREC</span></a> guidelines and data formats.
-It may be used for monolingual Arabic IR or Arabic-English IR.
-For more details about the dataset, see GitHub repository.
-Data was extracted from an XMLized version of Sahih Albukhari, the most authentic hadith book. </span></p>
+Data was extracted from an
+XMLized version of Sahih Albukhari, the most authentic hadith book. </span></p>

 <p class=MsoNormal style='text-align:justify'><span lang=EN-US